Phi-H-D/Stock-Sentiment-Analysis-Capstone/readme.md

   - Correlation metrics
 - Auto-refresh capability for real-time monitoring
 - Data export functionality
+- Demo mode for testing and demonstration

 ## Prerequisites

 - Python 3.8 or higher
-- FINVIZ API Token (for market data)
+- FINVIZ API Token (for market data, not needed for demo mode)
 - Sufficient disk space for ML models
 - Internet connection for real-time data fetching